bioliners/TM_transcriptional_regulators/README.md

 ## TTRs

-The repository contains scripts and data used to identify and analyze transmembrane transcriptional regulators (TTRs).
+The repository contains scripts and data used to identify and analyze transmembrane transcription regulators (TTRs).

 **getTTRs.py** - get TTRs from MiST using its API.